-Exciting construction projects are happening all the time, across the world, and we're about to take a look at the tallest buildings that are under construction right now.
-Reaching new heights, quite literally, these buildings are testament to what working in construction can lead to.
-Read on to learn all about these amazing buildings and the architects.
+Exciting construction projects are happening all the time, in every corner of the globe, and here we take a look at the tallest buildings in the world that are under construction right now.

 Jeddah Tower, Jeddah, Saudi Arabia – 3,281 feet